Zinzolin: Purple in modern classifications

 In recent color charts, the color zinzolin is a mauve or a purple.
 The shift in meaning, from purplish-red to reddish-purple then simply purple, took place in the second half of the 19th century, all the more easily because the word zinzolin has a pleasant sound, but remained rare, literary, pretentious and even bizarre.
-No doubt this should be see in the context of the invention of artificial coloring and the fashion for purples in the 1860s.
+No doubt this should be seen in the context of the invention of artificial coloring and the fashion for purples in the 1860s.